 - Features accurate acceleration and braking characteristics to match the prototype (updated 9th August 2017)

-- Challenging career scenarios for the South Wales Coastal: Bristol - Swansea route (available separately)
+- Challenging career scenarios for the South Wales Coastal: Bristol - Swansea route, also available on Steam

 - Quick Drive compatible